mgechev/blog.mgechev.com/_posts/2016-04-10-scalable-javascript-single-page-app-angular2-application-architecture.md

 ### Modular Design

 As mentioned, the team will scale.
 The level of experience of the team members will differ.
-This means that multiple people with different level of expertise need to work together on the same project.
+This means that **multiple developers with different level of expertise** need to work together on the same project.
 In the perfect scenario, the most junior team members could be completely unfamiliar with the functional paradigm and still be productive.
 In order to achieve this we need to provide high-level abstractions which makes us feel we are using a simple MVC.

 The layered diagram below shows the core modules of the architecture we stopped on: